fpjohnston/TECO-64/README.md

 notably VMS, RSTS/E, TOPS, RSX-11, and RT-11.
 All of these implementations were written in hardware-specific assembler language.

-TECO C was created by Pete Siemsen in 1983, and subsequently developed by many others, most recently by Tom Almy and Blake McBride.
+TECO C was a version created by Pete Siemsen in 1983, and subsequently developed by him and many others, most recently by Tom Almy and Blake McBride.
 This implementation made it possible for TECO to be ported to non-DEC operating systems such as Linux and Windows.

 And although six decades old, it remains in use today.